sneha9231/Inspiration-Ideals-Chatbot/README.md

 ### What We've Achieved

 - **Book Digitization:**
-  Every one of the book’s 365 entries is now digitized, thanks to Azure Studio.
+  Every one of the book’s 365 entries is now digitized, thanks to Microsoft Copilot Studio.
 - **Platform Evaluation:**
   We compared Power Apps and Azure Studio to find the best fit for our needs.
 - **Data Structuring:**
   Carefully curated and formatted the entries, even adding fresh content from Substack.
-- **Database Integration:**
-  Brought everything together in Power Automate to fuel our chatbot’s responses.

 ---